 - $1.00 for photocopies

 - $3.00 for 20 or more pages of photocopies

 (In addition, special libraries, medical libraries, and some university libraries charge a fee for loans or photocopies.
 Those fees will be passed to you, in addition to our fee.
-Usually, if there is an additional fee, you will be contacted before the material comes in.)
+If there is an additional fee, you will be contacted before the material comes in.)

 How long will it take for my item to come in?